 20.1 Definitions.
 In this clause 20, the following words have the following meanings:

-20.3 Refunds and chargebacks – major currencies.
+20.4 Refunds and chargebacks – major currencies.
 Refunds of major currency transactions are ordinarily settled to your foreign currency account in the appropriate currency so no conversion is applied.
-If there are insufficient funds in your foreign currency account or you are otherwise unable to process a refund for any reason and we agree to process it for you, you acknowledge that we will perform the refund in Australian dollars.
+If there are insufficient funds in your foreign currency account or you are otherwise unable to process a refund for any reason and we agree to process it for you then the following will apply.
+If you have nominated an account held in United States dollars as your default account for multi-currency acceptance, you acknowledge that we will perform the refund in United States dollars, provided we are able to process the transaction in United States dollars and there are sufficient funds in your US dollar currency account.
+In all other circumstances, you acknowledge that we will perform the refund in Australian dollars.

-Any chargebacks will be processed in Australian dollars to the nominated Australian dollar account.
+Any chargebacks will be processed in Australian dollars and debited from your nominated Australian dollar account except that if you have nominated an account held in United States dollars as your default account for multi-currency acceptance chargebacks will be processed in United States dollars and debited from your nominated United States dollar account, provided we are able to process the transaction in United States dollars and there are sufficient funds in your US dollar currency account.
 Merchant wears the risk of any movement in exchange rates between the time of processing the original transaction and the time of processing the chargeback.
-Merchant should inform Merchant’s customer that they may incur a foreign currency conversion fee in the event that the chargeback or refund processed by us is subsequently converted from Australian dollars to the cardholder’s domestic currency (eg. by a card scheme or the card issuer).
+Merchant should inform Merchant’s customer that they may incur a foreign currency conversion fee in the event that the chargeback or refund processed by us is subsequently converted from Australian dollars or United States dollars to the cardholder’s domestic currency (eg. by a card scheme or the card issuer).

-20.4 Refunds and chargebacks – minor currencies.
-Minor currency refunds and chargebacks will be processed in Australian dollars, and debited against the nominated AUD settlement account.
+20.5 Refunds and chargebacks – minor currencies.
+Minor currency refunds and chargebacks will be processed in Australian dollars, and debited against the nominated AUD settlement account, except that if you have nominated an account held in United States dollars as your default account for multi-currency acceptance, you acknowledge that we will perform the refund or chargeback in United States dollars, provided we are able to process the transaction in United States dollars and there are sufficient funds in your US dollar currency account.
 Merchant wears the risk of any movement in exchange rates between the time of processing the original transaction and the time of processing the refund or chargeback.
-Merchant should inform Merchant’s customer that they may incur a foreign currency conversion fee in the event that the chargeback or refund processed by us is subsequently converted from Australian dollars to the cardholder’s domestic currency (eg. by a card scheme or the card issuer).
+Merchant should inform Merchant’s customer that they may incur a foreign currency conversion fee in the event that the chargeback or refund processed by us is subsequently converted from Australian dollars or United States dollars to the cardholder’s domestic currency (eg. by a card scheme or the card issuer).